igorkulman/Kulman.WPA81.BaseRestService/README.md

 ## Usage

 Create your service class and inherit from BaseRestService.
 The minimum you need to do to make it work is to override the GetBaseUrl() method to set the base url for all the requests.
-If you need and the GetRequestHeaders() to set the default request headers.

 ```csharp
 public class MyDataService: BaseRestService